tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

 3º After opening your STBC go to the options and activate "The Jumpspace" in start menu, and then activate all the new incorporated mutators (this mod uses foundation, all variants of Mvam, B5 uniforms, and Jumpspace, plus point defence, redistribute shields and repair destroyed systems mod.
 Ensure all of those Mutators are activated when playing to get the best experience of the B5 mod).

-4º It's strongly recommended to activate DS9FX so No Damage through Shields is active (see reasons below), but it's not necessary.
+4º It's strongly recommended to activate DS9FX so No Damage through Shields is active, but it's not necessary.

 --- Why those mutators/configurations are important ---